SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

   icon_content='shopping_cart'
   icon_outlined=true
   button_content='Proceed'
-  text='The ultimate implementation pack for anyone new to this, who needs support with all parts covering the checkout.
+  text="The ultimate implementation pack for anyone new to this, who needs support with all parts covering the checkout.
 We collect and verify the payer's identity, billing and shipping address, and store the payer data.
-  Everything needed to get started with online payments.' table_content=page.table_content header=page.header button_type='secondary'
+  Everything needed to get started with online payments." table_content=page.table_content header=page.header button_type='secondary'